 6. Watch Your Wallet: Huge crowds and frenzied shoppers create the perfect setting for thieves.
 Keep your wallet/purse close at all times.
 If you have to carry a wad of cash, don’t keep it all in one location.
 When paying with debit or credit cards, be aware of shoulder-peepers trying to catch your PIN number.
 It pays to be paranoid sometimes.

 7. How Much Can I Spend?
 Most of us don’t have an unlimited spending budget.
 Set a maximum dollar amount you’re willing to part with.
 Swiping your credit card is easy; paying for it later—not so much.
 Unpaid credit card bills accrue interest quickly, and your great Black Friday savings could soon be forfeited.

 For those who simply must join the whirlwind of Black Friday shoppers, hopefully implementing the above tips will keep a little extra jingle in your pocket and a lasting smile on your face!

-For your dentistry needs in Naperville make sure to call us before the big holiday parties!
+For your dentistry needs in Shorewood make sure to call us before the big holiday parties!